-As parents caring for their disabled children at home reach retirement and beyond, and their kids become adults with needs and goals of their own, families face difficult choices.
+As parents caring for their disabled children at home reach retirement, and children become adults with needs and goals of their own, families face difficult choices.

-These decisions are a lot harder because Australia still lacks a systematic approach to life stage transitions for these families and has a chronic shortage of specialised and supported accommodation.
+These decisions are harder because Australia lacks a systematic approach to life stage transitions for these families with a chronic shortage of specialised and supported accommodation.

-Parent-carers also reach old age with much worse health outcomes than their peers, meaning they also need housing and care solutions themselves.
+Parent-carers also reach old age with much worse health outcomes than their peers, meaning they also need housing and care solutions.

-The core of this collaboration brings broad-ranging expertise from all the partners to build the capacity of the families to create housing solutions for themselves.
-This expertise includes urban design, co-design, community living, architecture, program evaluation, supported communication, health and disability, and legal analysis.
+This collaboration brings together broad expertise to build the capacity of families to create housing solutions for themselves.
+This includes urban design, co-design, community living, architecture, program evaluation, supported communication, health and disability, and legal analysis.

-We expect that with this support, the families will be able to evaluate potential for-profit and not-for-profit development partners and lead the creation of their own sustainable communities.
+With this support, we hope the families will be able to evaluate potential for-profit and not-for-profit development partners and lead the creation of their own sustainable communities.

-Meanwhile, as we track the process and evaluate it, we aim to discover how merging opportunities can be used to create a replicable approach to specialised, consumer-led housing creation that can scale across Australia.
+As we track and evaluate the project, we aim to discover how merging opportunities can create a new approach to specialised, consumer-led housing creation scaleable across Australia.

 The team will identify obstacles to consumer-led place making and advise governments on policy reforms to unlock the potential off all these emerging possibilities.
 We will also develop practice guides for consumers, families and developers, so they can replicate the journey without the same level of expert support.

 Providing solutions for thousands of families across Australia marginalised by the mainstream property market is no meagre ambition, but we’re up for the challenge!